Thinh-nguyen-03/ncaa-march-madness-predictor/README.md

 - Analysis of potential upsets
 - Round-by-round win probabilities

+## Model Analysis

+For a comprehensive analysis of model performance, feature importance, and upset patterns, see [MODEL_RESULTS.md](MODEL_RESULTS.md).

+This detailed report includes:
+- Performance metrics for each model variant
+- Prediction accuracy by tournament round
+- Feature importance analysis
+- Upset frequency patterns
+- Key insights about tournament dynamics

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.